KamranAzeem/docker-to-kubernetes/Minikube-setup.md

 ## Some limitations:

-* Acessing your applications over NodePort is horrible, and super painful.
-So, you will need to (you should) setup a LoadBalancer in minikube yourself, such as MetalLB.
+* All Kubernetes clusters allow you to create services of `type: NodePort`, which helps you reach your service running inside the cluster, from outside the cluster.
+This is the cheapest solution.
+However, typing in long port numbers in the service's URL may feel cumbersome and frustrating.
+Therefore, you should setup a LoadBalancer in minikube yourself, such as MetalLB.
 It is surprisingly easy to setup and easy to use!
 * Can't setup any HTTPS reverse proxy with LetsEncrypt's HTTP challenge because you will most probably be behind a home router/firewall.
 If you install Traefik with HTTPS support enabled, (without enabling LetsEncrypt), you can still access your apps over HTTPS using TRAEFIK_DEFAULT_CERT.
 This certificate is self signed, but at least you will get HTTPS URLs working.
 * You can, though, use LetsEncrypt DNS challenge to get valid certificates for your apps running in your minikube cluster, and have your apps served through HTTPS.

+The solutions to these limitations are discussed later in this document.
 ------

 # How minikube works - the networking part